jsbisht/aws-developer-associate/ec2-plus.md

 Useful to create huge scale parallel processing groups having multiple instances in each group, which each group is isolated from each other.

-**NOTE**: Topology aware applications like `HDFS, HBase, and Cassandra` can make use of the distributed nature of instance placement.
+> Topology aware applications like `HDFS, HBase, and Cassandra` can make use of the distributed nature of instance placement.
 In such setup, impact of failure can be contained to part of an application.

-**NOTE**: You can choose how many instances to launch in each group.
+> You can choose how many instances to launch in each group.

-**NOTE**: This is not supported on dedicated hosts.
+> This is not supported on dedicated hosts.

 ---